adematti/comet-emu/docs/source/Tutorial/examples.rst

 .. image:: images/fig03.png

-Providing different $k$-scales
+Providing different :math:`k`-scales
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are multiple options for specifying the scales for which to compute the multipoles: if given as a number or numpy array all specified multipoles will be computed for those scales, if given as a list, however, then the first entry of the list is evaluated for the first multipole, the second for the second multipole, etc.
+There are multiple options for specifying the scales for which to compute the multipoles: if given as a number or Numpy array all specified multipoles will be computed for those scales, if given as a list, however, then the first entry of the list is evaluated for the first multipole, the second for the second multipole, etc.

 We can output at a single scale and single multipole number, e.g. for the quadrupole at :math:`k = 0.1\,h\,\mathrm{Mpc}^{-1}`: